TimoLassmann/Phenoparser/scripts/README.md

 Make Omim database
 ------------------

-The script `make_omim_database.sh` runs [phenoparser]( <https://github.com/TimoLassmann/Phenoparser> ) to extract information from the OMIM database based on any supplied omim phenotypic terms for each patient.
+The script `make_omim_database.sh` runs [phenoparser]( <https://github.com/TimoLassmann/Phenoparser> ) to extract information from the OMIM database based on any supplied OMIM phenotypic terms for each patient.
 It also pulls down Phenotypic Series records - collections of entries with overlapping clinical manifestations.
 In all cases, disease associated genes and annotation are retrieved and stored in an SQLite database to make sure the analysis is reproducible even if OMIM changes.
 This also allows you to re-run previously un-diagnosed cases if there is a major update.